Drawing and illustrating in the pre-digital time

 Convenient tools on the desk are parallel moving rulers.
 One type has (rubber coated) rollers to guide the movement.
 Another type connects two parallel half-rulers with two legs forming a parallelogram with the ruler.The type with the rollers often is combined with a mechanism to slip the ruler step be step for hatsching.

 Not only children like templates.
 Making illustrations on paper very often is faster than any computer based method...
-A standard catalogue for templates as of 1997 lists hexagons, ellipses, electrical and chemical signs etc. But writing with templates is definetely out of business.
+A standard catalogue for templates as of 1997 lists hexagons, ellipses, electrical and chemical signs etc. For special purpose lettering stencils are still used.

 For drawings such as the following I created templates of my own using a 0.5mm plastic foil: